ray-project/ray/doc/source/rllib/rllib-dev.rst

 You can develop RLlib locally without needing to compile Ray by using the `setup-dev.py script <https://github.com/ray-project/ray/blob/master/python/ray/setup-dev.py>`__.
 This sets up symlinks between the ``ray/rllib`` dir in your local git clone and the respective directory bundled with the pip-installed ``ray`` package.
-This way, every change you make in the source files in your local git clone will immediately be reflected in your installed ``ray`` as well.
+This way, every change you make in the source files in your local git clone is immediately reflected in your installed ``ray`` as well.

 However if you have installed ray from source using `these instructions <https://docs.ray.io/en/master/ray-overview/installation.html>`__ then don't use this, as these steps should have already created the necessary symlinks.